Foreclosure

 Title Conveyance in a Foreclosure Sale

-If the borrow cannot or does not redeem the property, then the deed is conveyed to the highest bidder of the property by the sheriff or master-in-chancery free of liens.
+If the borrower cannot or does not redeem the property, then the deed is conveyed to the highest bidder of the property by the sheriff or master-in-chancery free of liens.
 However, the deed has no warranties, and conveys whatever title the borrower had.

 Taxes on a Foreclosure

-Example—Taxes on a Nonrecourse and Recourse Mortgage
+Example: Taxes on a Nonrecourse and Recourse Mortgage

 Scenario 1 - Nonrecourse Loan

 The lender sells the property for $100,000.
 Because it is a nonrecourse loan, the lender is only entitled to the sale price.
 The lender has no legal right to get the deficiency of $20,000 from the borrower.
-But the borrower must pay a capital gains tax of 5% on the $60,000 profit—the difference between the fair market value of the home and the borrower's basis—which equals $3,000, even though the borrower does not receive any of the money.
+But the borrower must pay a capital gains tax of 5% on the $60,000 profit — the difference between the fair market value of the home and the borrower's basis — which equals $3,000, even though the borrower does not receive any of the money.

 Scenario 2 - Recourse Loan

 With a recourse loan, the lender is entitled to the $20,000 deficiency from the borrower, but decides to forgive the debt, since the borrower has no assets to pay off the deficiency.
 Previously, the borrower would have had to pay ordinary income tax on this cancellation of debt income of $20,000 in addition to the capital gains of the foreclosure, even though the borrower does not receive any of the income.
-With the Mortgage Debt Forgiveness Act, he won't have to pay any tax on the forgiven $20,000 debt, but will still have to pay the capital gains tax on the $60,000 of phantom income.
+With the Mortgage Debt Forgiveness Act, he won't have to pay any tax on the forgiven $20,000 debt, but will still have to pay the capital gains tax on the $60,000 of COD income.

 Scenario 3 - Insolvency and the Home Sale Exclusion Rule